Louisiana First-Time Home Buying Assistance Programs for 2023

 3. LHC Market Rate Conventional Program

-These loans are available to first-time homebuyers and repeat buyers with 80% of area median income or less.
+These loans are available to first-time homebuyers and repeat buyers who meet income requirements.
 Rates for 30-year fixed mortgages are competitive, and reduced mortgage insurance is available.
 The loan can be paired with LHC’s down payment assistance programs.

 First-time buyers will need to complete a homebuyer education course; the 640 credit score minimum exists for all buyers.
 Unlike other LHC programs, this loan can only be used to purchase a single-family residence, and maximum loan amounts exist.

 The Delta 100 is aimed at first-time homebuyers without a credit history in specific Louisiana parishes.
-Mortgages are 30-year fixed at 2% interest, with up to 3% closing cost assistance.
+Mortgages are 30-year fixed at below market rates, with up to 3% closing cost assistance.
 The Delta 100 program offers 100% financing, so no down payment is required.

 No credit score is needed.
 The loans can only be used for single-family homes.
 Buyers must have sufficient cash reserves and complete a homebuyer education course.

-To qualify, buyers must have income at or below 80% of the area median income, a credit score of 640 or above, and a maximum debt-to-income ratio of 48%.
-In addition, they must be buying a single-family home, condo, or townhome under certain purchase price limits and must complete a homebuyer education course.
+To qualify, buyers must have income at or below 80% of the area median income and meet other qualifications.
+In addition, they must be buying a single-family home, condo, or townhome under certain purchase price limits and not in a flood zone.
+They also must complete a homebuyer education course.

-Qualifying first-time homebuyers, veterans, and low- to moderate-income buyers purchasing a home in designated areas can take a federal tax credit of 40% of their annual mortgage interest payments, up to $2,000 per year.
+Qualifying first-time homebuyers, veterans, and low- to moderate-income buyers purchasing a home in designated areas can take this Mortgage Credit Certificate Program assistance of a federal tax credit of 40% of their annual mortgage interest payments, up to $2,000 per year.
 Household income limits depend on the property location and household size.
 The credit can be taken for as long as the property is the buyer’s primary residence.

 How to Apply to Louisiana Programs for First-Time Homebuyers

-Get information and help figuring out if any of the programs listed above are right for you on the Louisiana Home Corp. website.
-Purchase price and income limits for the Mortgage Revenue Bond programs are also on the site.
+Get information and help figuring out if any of the programs listed above are right for you on the Louisiana Home Corporation website.
+Links are provided above.
+Purchase price and income limits for the Mortgage Revenue Bond programs and other details are also on the site.

 LHC is not a lender, but the agency provides a list of approved partners for each program that you can use to find and compare lenders in your area.